WPCloudDeploy/wp-cloud-deploy/README.md

 5.6.1
 ------
 * New: WPAPP - Option to apply http authentication in front of a site when its disk quota has been exceeded.
+* New: WPAPP - Use CALLBACKS to collected posttype counts from child sites.
 * Tweak: WPAPP - PHP 8.0 is now shown with an orange border (caution) in the apps list (since 8.0 no longer receives security updates).
 * Tweak: WPAPP - CSS to change the highlighter in the left menu bar in WPCD settings, server and app detail screens.
 * Tweak: WPAPP - Updated HELP & FAQ links.